 Jon is a Professor of Geography at Queen Mary University of London.
 Building on long-term interests in the changing nature of the welfare state, and the nature and role of voluntary welfare provision, he has been researching food insecurity and the UK’s emergency food sector since 2014.
 Jon helped establish the Emergency Food Network in 2015, and worked with Seb Mayfield, Steph and others to help set up IFAN (incorporating the EFN) in 2016.
 Beyond IFAN, Jon is also a Trustee of Bow Food Bank (an independent food bank in East London), and volunteers with the Purple People Kitchen Food Bank in Brighton.

 The idea for the Independent Food Aid Network was developed by Seb Mayfield in collaboration with Steph Ellis, Jon May and Chris Sunderland following Seb's visit to Canada where food banks have existed for decades.
 Seb saw the potential for an alternative approach to food poverty as practised in Canada through Community Food Centres.
 He published a Winston Churchill Memorial Trust report on the subject and we are grateful to him for his hard work in getting IFAN off the ground.

-We are also very grateful to Chris Sunderland for his contribution in time and wisdom as founder and trustee from 2016 to 2019, to Steph Ellis for her contribution as founder, volunteer and charity secretary from 2016 to 2019 and to Robin Burgess who was trustee then treasurer from 2018 to 2019, and Annie Connolly and Megan Waugh for their invaluable work during the Spring of 2020.
+We are also grateful to Chris Sunderland for his contribution in time and wisdom as founder and trustee from 2016 to 2019, Steph Ellis for her contribution as founder, volunteer and charity secretary from 2016 to 2019, Robin Burgess who was trustee then treasurer from 2018 to 2019, and Annie Connolly and Megan Waugh for their invaluable work during the Spring of 2020.

 We are also thankful for the invaluable support of volunteers Ren Piercy, Lucy Cullen, Sharon Ball and Dr David Beck during 2018 and Katie Gordon during 2019 to 2020.